Russian parliament approves Mikhail Mishustin as new prime minister | DW | 16.01.2020

-The little-known head of Russia's tax service will take over after the government's shock resignation.
+The little-known head of Russia's tax service is taking over after the government's shock resignation.
 The overhaul fueled speculation about President Vladimir Putin's plans for maintaining power after his term ends.

 Russian lawmakers approved Russian President Vladimir Putin's nomination for a new prime minister on Thursday, following a series of bombshell announcements including constitutional changes and the resignation of the government.